-These are some examples of job descriptions we have handpicked from real Dialysis Technician resumes for your reference.
+These are some examples of accomplishments we have handpicked from real Dialysis Technician resumes for your reference.

 - Assemble the dialysis machines, making sure it is in working order and ensuring it is sterile.

-- Check patient’s chart, administers local anaesthesia and inserts the needle, start dialysis according to the prescription.
+- Check patient’s chart, administers local anesthesia and insert the needle, start dialysis according to the prescription.

 - During dialysis, check the anticoagulant and fluid rates and adjusts them as needed.

-- Making sure patient is in the proper position and respond to any alarms or emergencies.
+- Make sure the patient is in the proper position and responds to any alarms or emergencies.

 - Educated more than 10 patients per day on dialysis procedures safe, effective operation.